September 7, 2021

 A typical modern organization uses about 80 different SaaS applications, creating challenges with respect to user onboarding and off-boarding.
 Additionally, not centralizing user credentials makes it very difficult to disable a user with compromised credentials across your network of applications.

 We recommend leveraging an identity provider solution to centralize authentication.
 Integrating with an IDP using protocols such as SAML 2.0, OpenID Connect, and SCIM 2.0 enables automated user provisioning and logins.
 This integration also lets you customize the exact authentication schemes used so you can meet or exceed your organization’s security and compliance policies.

 Secure API Authentication

 Many software services use API keys or the OAuth2 client credentials grant type to authenticate API clients.
-Modes of API authentication which use static credentials have well-known gaps and can be easily exploited by man-in-the-middle attacks.
+Modes of API authentication that use static credentials have well-known gaps and can be easily exploited by man-in-the-middle attacks.

 Skyflow leverages cryptographically-signed JSON Web Tokens (JWTs) for API authentication in accordance with the IETF OAuth2 JWT profile for client authentication specification.
 Customers need to sign JWTs with private keys which are known only to them to authenticate API clients in Skyflow.
 Private keys can be stored in encryption key vaults and can be dynamically invoked at the time of signing the JWT.
 With this mechanism, the private keys are never shared, thus keeping your API integrations secure.